apideck-libraries/portman/README.md

 3. Copy `./env-postman-app-example` as `.env` in the root folder of

-3. Enter you Postman API key in your local `.env`
+3. Enter your Postman API key in your local `.env`

 It is recommended to put a separate `.env` file lives in the root of your project to hold your `Postman_API_KEY`.
-Do not commit this `.env` in any version systems like GIT, since it contains credentials.
+Do not commit this `.env` in any version systems like GIT since it contains credentials.

 ### TODO: